Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 Gonococcal eye infection can occur at any age and occurs as inflammation of the iris (iridocyclitis) or conjunctiva (conjunctivitis).

-This is most often associated with the introduction of infection with dirty hands, as well as with the general use of hygiene items, including towels.
-Blennorrhea (gonococcal ophthalmia) of newborns is isolated separately, when the child becomes infected when passing through the mother's birth canal.
+Most often this is associated with infection through dirty hands, as well as through shared use of hygiene items, including towels.
+Separately, blenorrhea (gonococcal ophthalmia) of newborns is distinguished when a child becomes infected when passing through birth canal mother.

 Symptoms:

-• Severe swelling of the eyelids (they swell).
+• Severe swelling of the eyelids (they become swollen).

 • Purulent discharge, which usually accumulates in the corners of the eye, on the eyelashes.

-In advanced cases, corneal ulcers appear, its perforation, blindness develops.
+In advanced cases, corneal ulcers appear, perforation occurs, and blindness develops.

 3. Gonorrhea of other organs and systems

-Sometimes gonococcal infection occurs with damage to the joints - arthritis, articular bags (burs) - bursitis, bone tissue - osteomyelitis.
+Sometimes gonococcal infection occurs with damage to the joints - arthritis, joint capsules (bursae) - bursitis, bone tissue– osteomyelitis.

-Gonorrheal arthritis is characterized by inflammation of a small number (two or three) of large joints, and subsequently by a persistent limitation of mobility up to the development of ankylosis.
-Bursitis and osteomyelitis are typical.
+Gonorrheal arthritis is characterized by inflammation of a small number (two to three) large joints, and subsequently - persistent limitation mobility until the development of ankylosis.
+Bursitis and osteomyelitis have a typical course.

-In other distant organs, gonococci enter with the bloodstream against the background of a weakening of the body's defenses.
-At the same time, classic diseases develop:
+Gonococci enter other distant organs through the bloodstream due to the weakening of the body's defenses.
+In this case, classic diseases develop:

 • myocarditis, endocarditis;